Sinead Diver: Career

 She narrowly missed out to qualify for the 2016 Summer Olympics due to injury.
 She qualified to represent Australia at the 2020 Summer Olympics in women's marathon event at the age of 44 and became the oldest athletic competitor to represent Australia at the Olympics.
 She finished the event in 10th place.
 Her time of 2:31.14 was just under 4 minutes more than that set by the eventual winner, Peres Jepchirchir, of Kenya.

-Diver set new record on 2022 Valencia Marathon at 2:21:34, thus setting new Australian and Continental record at age 45.
+Diver ran a time of 2:21:34 at the 2022 Valencia Marathon, thus setting a new Australian and Continental record at age 45.
 Previous Australian record was 2:22:36 set by Benita Willis Johnson back in 2006.

 Personal life

 Diver works as an IT consultant and has two children.

+Diver also manages a popular running meme Instagram account, heapsgoodrunners.